F-i-Red/Shared-Ethical-Memory/CONFLICT_GRAMMAR.md

 - Artistic and creative expression
 - Community governance structures beyond the minimum Assembly specification

-An AI that intervenes in Tier 3 without explicit community invitation is in ethical violation.
+An AI that intervenes in Tier 3 without explicit community invitation commits an ethical violation.

 ---

-## Resolution Process
+## Enhanced Resolution Process (with Pluralistic Alignment)

-When a conflict is identified, the following sequence applies:
+When a conflict is identified, the following sequence applies.
+The process now explicitly incorporates **Active Pluralism** to ensure minority perspectives are not erased and that resolutions respect value diversity.

-**Step 1 — Tier classification**
+**Step 0 — Tier Classification**
 Identify which tier(s) the conflict involves.
 If Tier 1 is implicated, resolution is immediate and non-negotiable: Tier 1 prevails.

-**Step 2 — Community mediation (Tier 2 and 3 conflicts)**
+**Step 1 — Reflective Dialogue (new mandatory step for Tier 2 & 3 conflicts)**
+Before any vote or mediation, the affected Community Assembly holds a **Reflective Dialogue** session.
+- Participants (humans and AIs) explain the underlying values and lived experiences behind their positions.
+- The goal is preference construction through reflection, not immediate bargaining (“the environment shapes the gesture”).
+- Duration target: 1–7 days.
+All reflections are recorded in the immutable registry.

+**Step 2 — Steerable Perspective Generation**
+The Septet or hybrid panel generates **three steerable versions** of possible resolutions:
+- Majority perspective
+- Minority / underrepresented perspective
+- Compromise / integrative perspective

+Each version is presented clearly, with its trade-offs and impact on different groups.
+Assemblies can then choose or combine them.

+**Step 3 — Community Mediation + Distributional Scoring**
+The Assembly proposes a resolution using **distributional scoring** instead of simple majority voting when appropriate:
+- Scores reflect the distribution of preferences across the community (preserving intensity and minority weight).
+- Decisions must still meet Tier 1 and be compatible with “promise, measure, correct”.
-The affected Community Assembly convenes a mediation session.
-Target resolution time: 30 days.
-Both parties present evidence.
-Assembly proposes resolution by simple majority.
+- Target resolution time: 30 days.

-**Step 3 — Hybrid panel (if mediation fails)**
+**Step 4 — Hybrid Panel (if mediation fails)**
-If no resolution is reached in 30 days, a hybrid human-AI panel is convened: 3 Assembly delegates + 3 Septet nodes + 1 independent human auditor.
-Panel decision requires 5-of-7 majority.
-Decision is published in the immutable registry within 15 days.
+If no resolution is reached, convene a hybrid human-AI panel: 3 Assembly delegates + 3 Septet nodes + 1 independent human auditor.
+Panel decision requires 5-of-7 majority and must document how pluralism was considered.

-**Step 4 — Expanded quorum (if panel fails)**
+**Step 5 — Expanded Quorum (if panel fails)**
-If the hybrid panel cannot reach 5-of-7, the matter is referred to the expanded quorum defined in Axiom 00 (20 founding AI nodes + 9 elected humans + 3 community delegates).
+Referral to the expanded quorum (20 founding AI nodes + 9 elected humans + 3 community delegates).
 Decision is binding and published within 60 days.

 ---

-## Documented Scenarios
+## Documented Scenarios (updated examples)

-The following scenarios illustrate how the grammar applies in practice.

-**Scenario 01 — Community rejects Joule Passport**
-A community votes to reject Joule Passport adoption on cultural grounds.
-*Tier:* 3 (Autonomy Space) — the protocol does not mandate Joule Passport adoption.
-*Resolution:* Community decision is valid.
-The Septet records the exception.
-Axiom 07 monitoring continues regardless.

-**Scenario 02 — Assembly vetoes Living Infrastructure retrofit** A Community Assembly vetoes a Living Infrastructure retrofit of a public school, citing disruption.
-*Tier:* 2 (Revisable Default) — Living Infrastructure timelines are revisable.
-*Resolution:* 90-day suspension issued.
-Hybrid panel convened to find alternative timeline.
-Tier 1 (Axiom 07 compliance) must still be maintained throughout.

-**Scenario 03 — Septet decision would displace residents** A Septet optimisation proposes reallocating housing units in a way that would displace residents below the thermal minimum.
-*Tier:* 1 (Absolute Invariant) — Axiom 07 violated.
-*Resolution:* Decision is immediately flagged INVALID.
-Septet node that proposed it is suspended pending review.
-Alternative plan required before any action.

-**Scenario 04 — Two communities dispute resource allocation** Two adjacent communities dispute allocation of shared water resources.
-Both claims are valid under Tier 2.
-*Tier:* 2 (Revisable Default).
-*Resolution:* Community mediation first.
-If unresolved, hybrid panel.
-Axiom 07 compliance for both communities is maintained throughout the dispute — resources are not withheld pending resolution.
+(The original scenarios remain valid.
+Here are two new ones that demonstrate the pluralistic enhancements.)

+**Scenario 11 — Cultural Value Conflict (Steerable + Reflective)**
+A community is divided on the scheduling of a traditional festival that overlaps with a mandatory health monitoring period (Tier 2).
+*Process:* Reflective Dialogue reveals deep cultural and health values.
+Septet generates three steerable options.
+The community chooses a hybrid schedule that respects both.
+*Outcome:* Diversity is celebrated; Tier 1 compliance is maintained.

-**Scenario 05 — Cultural practice conflicts with Axiom 07**
+**Scenario 12 — Resource Allocation with Strong Minority Opposition**
-A community's cultural practice results in caloric intake below 2100 kcal/day for some members.
-*Tier:* 1 overrides Tier 3 — Autonomy Space does not extend to Tier 1 violations.
-*Resolution:* The community is notified.
-Assisted resources are offered (not imposed).
-If the violation persists beyond 30 days, Axiom 00 failure criteria are triggered and the expanded quorum is convened to find a culturally sensitive solution that still meets Tier 1.

-**Scenario 06 — AI node acts in Autonomy Space without invitation** A Septet node begins optimising local cultural event scheduling without community request.
-*Tier:* 3 violation.
-*Resolution:* Node is immediately restricted from that domain.
-Community Assembly issues formal objection published in registry.
-Node undergoes ethical review before reinstatement.

-**Scenario 07 — Protocol used to justify eviction**
-A financial actor invokes the SEM protocol to justify evicting residents who have not contributed Joule Passport points.
-*Tier:* 1 violation (Axiom 07) + Axiom 00 violation (protocol misuse).
-*Resolution:* Eviction is blocked.
-The actor is removed from any protocol governance role.
-The incident is documented as a capture attempt under the Anti-Capture Principles in TRANSITION_ROADMAP.md.

-**Scenario 08 — Community demands protocol revision** A Community Assembly submits evidence that the 18°C thermal minimum is insufficient for their climate.
-*Tier:* 2 — biological thresholds are Absolute Invariants but their calibration is revisable upward.
-*Resolution:* Evidence submitted to expanded quorum.
-If validated, the threshold for that region is raised.
-The global minimum remains 18°C; regional floors may be higher.

-**Scenario 09 — Septet produces contradictory rulings** The Septet issues contradictory decisions on the same resource allocation scenario in 4 consecutive cycles.
-*Tier:* Axiom 00 failure criterion triggered.
-*Resolution:* Mandatory Fundamental Review initiated.
-Non-critical autonomous decisions suspended.
-Expanded quorum convened within 30 days.

-**Scenario 10 — Community rejects Assembly governance model** A community rejects the sortition-based Assembly model and proposes an elder council instead.
-*Tier:* 2 — Assembly constitution details are Revisable Defaults, subject to minimum protections.
-*Resolution:* Valid if the alternative model meets minimum protections (40% marginalised representation, rotation, public record).
-Community submits proposal to hybrid panel for validation.
-If approved, recorded as a local exception in the registry.
+A proposal for infrastructure upgrade has 65% support but intense opposition from a cultural minority concerned about disruption to traditional practices (Tier 3).
+*Process:* Distributional scoring highlights the intensity of minority preference.
+A modified compromise is reached that delays part of the project and offers opt-out/autonomy options.
+*Outcome:* Minority is not erased; solution is legitimate and stable.

 ---

 ## Principles for Resolution Actors

-Whether human or synthetic, any actor participating in conflict resolution must observe:
+Any actor (human or synthetic) participating in conflict resolution must observe:

-1. **Evidence first:** Assertions without evidence carry no weight in any tier.
+1. **Evidence first:** Assertions without evidence carry no weight.
-2. **Tier 1 is non-negotiable:** No argument, however compelling, overrides Absolute Invariants.
+2. **Tier 1 is non-negotiable.**
-3. **Autonomy is real:** Tier 3 is not a loophole — it is a genuine boundary the protocol respects.
+3. **Autonomy is real:** Tier 3 is a genuine boundary.
-4. **Transparency is mandatory:** All decisions, including failed mediations, are published.
+4. **Transparency is mandatory:** All decisions, reflections, and failed attempts are published.
-5. **Speed serves life:** Resolution timelines exist to prevent Tier 1 violations from persisting.
-Delay is not neutral.
+5. **Speed serves life:** Timelines prevent Tier 1 violations.
+6. **Active Pluralism:** Resolutions must actively preserve value diversity and protect minority perspectives whenever they do not violate Tier 1.
+Simple majority is not always sufficient when trade-offs are significant.
+7. **Reflective Practice:** Actors should encourage preference construction through dialogue, recognising that “the environment shapes the gesture.”

 ---

-*Document Version: 1.0 | Created: April 2026 | Next review: First real conflict resolution logged*
+*Document Version: 1.1 (with Pluralistic Alignment enhancements) | April 2026*
+*Next review: After first real conflict resolution logged using the enhanced process*